CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 * **Test Suites** : tests using [Jasmine](https://jasmine.github.io/).
 [Testing guide here.](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Documentation/Contributors/TestingGuide/README.md#testing-guide)
 * **Documentation** : reference documentation built from source.
 [Documentation guide here.](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Documentation/Contributors/DocumentationGuide/README.md#documentation-guide)

 Cesium can be used in two different ways.
-Cesium can either read from external modules with the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD), or it can be built as one combined file containing all modules.
+Cesium can be either a set of modules using [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD), or it can be built as one combined file containing all modules.
 The basics:

 * `npm run build` will build AMD Cesium.
-This builds Cesium Viewer, Sandcastle, Cesium Inspector and Timeline Demo from source.
+This also builds Cesium Viewer and Sandcastle.
 * `npm run minifyRelease` creates the built version of Cesium.
-This builds Hello World.
+This also builds Hello World.

 Read the complete list of build scripts below for more details.